 The Society of Mercy is a military endorser with the Department of Defense for those seeking chaplaincy positions.
 Special support is given to candidates seeking support for chaplaincy ministry.

 Candidates for incardination will need to prove that these same procedures were followed in their former jurisdiction and provide documentation.
-A determination will be made as to any areas that need strengthening, and a personalized plan will be developed for the candidate.
+A determination will be made as to any areas that need strengthening, and a personalized plan will be developed for the candidate within the Diploma in Ministry.
 Particular educational emphasis will be given to the history and traditions of the Society.
 If the plan is mutually agreeable, a determination will be made regarding the need for sub-conditional ordination.
 The candidate then enters a one (1) year probationary period after acceptance.